SDU-eScience/SDUCloudDoc/docs/source/index.rst

 -----------

 To get started using SDUCloud please see our quick start guide:
-:ref:'quickstart'.
+:ref:`quickstart`.
 This will show you how to access and navigate SDUCloud, upload/download files and use the applications that are within SDUCloud.

 Design features